ApolloAuto/apollo/docs/quickstart/apollo_2_5_map_collection_guide.md

 [Apollo Sensor Calibration Guide](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/multiple_lidar_gnss_calibration_guide.md) for Sensor Calibration.

 4. NVMe SSD.
-In order to avoid the possible data loss caused by IO bottleneck, it is recommended to install NVME SSD hard disk in IPC.
+In order to avoid the possible data loss problem caused by IO bottleneck, it is recommended to install NVME SSD hard disk in IPC.

-5. Satelliate Base Station.
-In order to get accurate mapping results, satellite base stations need to be set up to ensure the RTK can work properly.
+5. GPS signal.
+In order to get accurate mapping results, we need to ensure that the GPS signal is good and RTK can work normally in the whole acquisition process.

 ## Data Collection Steps
 1.Enter Into Map Collection Mode.